marsbroshok/mlops-labs/workshops/kfp-caip-sklearn/README.md

 ## Lab exercises
 ### Using custom containers with AI Platform Training
 In this lab, you will develop, package as a docker image, and run on AI Platform Training a training application that builds a **scikit-learn** model.
+The goal of this lab is to understand and codify the steps of the machine learning workflow that will be orchestrated by the continuous training pipeline.